phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 | `Optional` | (Same as T) | Typically implies the parameter is *not* listed in the `required` array. |
 | `Enum` (from `enum`) | `"string"` / `"integer"` | Use with JSON Schema `enum` field listing the possible values. |

-This consistent use of JSON Schema for parameter definition forms the bedrock of the unified approach, as all target APIs understand and expect this format, even if wrapped differently.[3, 4, 10]
+This consistent use of JSON Schema for parameter definition forms the bedrock of the unified approach, as all target APIs understand and expect this format, even if wrapped differently.

 ## 4. Adapting the Unified Schema for Each API